cashtonCode/271-Project4-QuicksortVsBubbleSort/README.md

 # 271-Project4-QuicksortVsBubbleSort
-BubbleSort - To sort a file of character arrays ( strings ) using the bubble sort sorting method vs
+To sort a file of character arrays ( strings ) using the bubble sort and the quick sort sorting methods
-QuickSort  - To sort a file of character arrays ( strings ) using the quicksort sorting method